Epidemic model on a network: analysis and applications to COVID-19: A simple example

 Denoting $d_i$ the degree of node $i$, we get

-so that \be \sigma_1 \ge -{\rm min}_k d_k + \alpha s -\beta .\ee This relation shows that vaccinating a node that has not smallest degree does not change the estimate.
-Conversely, if there is a unique node of minimal degree and we vaccinate it, then the bound changes. \\ Using similar arguments, it can be shown that vaccinating two neighboring nodes, say 1 and 2 will be less effective than vaccinating two non neighboring nodes.
+so that \be \sigma_1 \ge -{\rm min}_k d_k + \beta S -\gamma .\ee This relation shows that isolating a node that has not smallest degree does not change the estimate.
+Conversely, if there is a unique node of minimal degree and we isolate it, then the bound changes. \\ Using similar arguments, it can be shown that isolating two neighboring nodes, say 1 and 2 will be less effective than isolating two non neighboring nodes.

 Now we look at what happens if we cut a link, which corresponds to condemning a road for example.
 Let $\Delta'$ be the Laplacian of the new graph obtained by deleting a link.
 Without loss of generality we can assume this link to be between vertices 1 and 2.
 Then $\Delta'=\Delta -M$ where